Non-Resident Tuition Waivers (NRTW) and Western Undergraduate Exchange (WUE)

 Out of State Scholar Non-Resident Tuition Waivers

 Out of State Scholar NRTWs are used to recruit top non-resident students to ISU.
-These awards waive the total amount of non-resident tuition.
+These awards waive the non-resident tuition amount.

 The number of awards available is based on available annual funding.
 Out of State Scholar NRTWs are highly competitive; consequently, the average GPA awarded is typically a 3.5 or higher.
 ACT and SAT scores may also be considered.